The Department of Speech-Language Pathology in the School of Health Sciences and Practice

-- Speaker: Edward Halperin, MD has disclosed that he has no financial interest or other relationship with any manufacturer of commercial products or services.
+Panelists: Speakers and panelists have disclosed that they have no financial interest or other relationship with any manufacturer of commercial products or services.

-- Jennifer Koestler, MD has disclosed that she has no financial interest or other relationship with any manufacturer of commercial products or services.
+Planning Committee: Ben C. Watson, Ph.D., and Kathleen Franklin, Ph.D., have disclosed that they have no financial interest or other relationship with any manufacturer of commercial products or services.

 Objectives: At the completion of this CME activity, participants should be able to: